kenanhancer/taxi_app/README.md

 # taxi_app
-Taxi Application implementation of microservice architecture with monorepo strategy.
+Taxi Application with customer and driver mobile apps, built using a microservice architecture in a monorepo.